-- Investments must be based on the Resource Efficiency Factor Score based on carbon, water and waste disclosure, where available; - No investments may be made in companies flagged by the UNGC exclusion list; and - No investments in tobacco companies.
+- Investments must be based on the Resource Efficiency Factor Score based on carbon, water and waste disclosure, where available; - The Investment Manager will apply the Climate Transition Benchmark Exclusions; - No investments may be made in companies flagged by the UNGC exclusion list; and - No investments in tobacco companies.

-What is the policy to assess good governance practices of the investee companies?
+Good governance practices include sound What is the policy to assess good governance practices of the investee companies?